 This year’s World Health Statistics 2016: Monitoring health for the SDGs brings together the most recent data on the health-related indicators within the SDGs.

-Over 800,000 people die due to suicide every year and there are many more who attempt suicide.
+Close to 800,000 people die due to suicide every year and there are many more who attempt suicide.
 Hence, many millions of people are affected or experience suicide bereavement every year.
-Suicide occurs throughout the lifespan and was the second leading cause of death among 15-29 year olds globally in 2012.
-It is a global phenomenon in all regions of the world; in fact, 75% of global suicide occurred in low- and middle-income countries in 2012.
-Suicide accounted for 1.4% of all deaths worldwide, making it the 15th leading cause of death in 2012.
+Suicide occurs throughout the lifespan and is the second leading cause of death among 15-29 year olds globally.
+It is a global phenomenon in all regions of the world; in fact, 78% of global suicide occurred in low- and middle-income countries in 2015.
+Suicide accounted for 1.4% of all deaths worldwide, making it the 17th leading cause of death in 2015.
 Effective and evidence-based interventions can be implemented at population, sub-population and individual levels to prevent suicide and suicide attempts.

-> 800 000persons die from suicide globally each year - one death every 40 secondsFact sheet
+800 000persons approximately die from suicide globally each year - one death every 40 secondsFact sheet

 60countries have good-quality vital registration data on suicideQuality of suicide mortality data